Workflow for Developing Quantum Applications#

 • Constraints: linear and quadratic relationships between variables that must or should[11] be satisfied

-Such a model is called a constrained quadratic model or sometimes a binary quadratic model.
+Such a model is called a constrained quadratic model, a nonlinear model, or sometimes a binary quadratic model.

 Performance is sensitive to the model.
 As you develop your model consider various formulations: developing a few different models can be beneficial in that some might significantly outperform others.